 How long does Printful take to ship to India?

-Standard service runs 12–25 business days door to door: 2–5 business days fulfillment, 5–20 business days international transit, and 2–7 business days for Indian customs clearance and last-mile delivery.
+Standard service runs 12–25 business days door to door: 2–5 business days fulfillment (per Printful's Help Center), 5–20 business days international transit, and 2–7 business days for Indian customs clearance and last-mile delivery.
 Calendar-day equivalents are 17–35 days.
-Express compresses this to 8–14 calendar days for $35–$60 more in shipping per first item.
+Express compresses this to roughly 8–14 calendar days at a significantly higher per-item shipping cost.

 How much does Printful shipping to India cost?